StanfordSpezi/SpeziStorage/Sources/SpeziCredentialsStorage/SpeziCredentialsStorage.docc/SpeziCredentialsStorage.md

 }
 ```

-You can then use the `CredentialsStorage` class in any SwiftUI view.
+You can then access the `CredentialsStorage` class in any SwiftUI view.

 ```swift
 struct ExampleStorageView: View {